-They have been working in the Humanitarian, FOSS (free and open-source) and human rights technology space for the last two years helping make and design products for complex problems like Crisis response, Gender Violence, Peace Building/Genocide prevention, Democracy, and Activism.
+Eriol has been working as a designer for 10 years and in the Humanitarian, FOSS (free and open-source) and human rights technology space for the last three years helping make and design products for complex problems like Crisis response, Gender Violence, Peace Building/Genocide prevention, Democracy, and Activism.

-A huge advocate for designers existing, thriving and participating in the open-source and humanitarian space they worked on an intense project to make an impact in the design community while working at Ushahidi (https://ushahidi.com/) in partnership with Designit (https://www.designit.com/) and Adobe (https://www.adobe.com/)
+A huge advocate for designers existing, thriving and participating in the open-source and humanitarian space they worked on a project to make an impact in the design community while working at Ushahidi (https://ushahidi.com/) in partnership with Designit (https://www.designit.com/) and Adobe (https://www.adobe.com/)

 During their master’s degree, they investigated the user experience journey of people with terminal illnesses and the people that care for them and now works as a designer for Ushahidi, a humanitarian, non-profit technology leader developing open, crowdsourcing tools to help people raise their voice and those who serve them to listen and respond better.

 Eriol is a non-binary/genderfluid, queer person who uses they/them pronouns who, in their talks, often covers LGBTQ+ representation in visual design as well as some of the trans/non-binary issues that tend to overlap.
 They also cover some representations of ethnicity and visible/non-visible disabilities.